simonqv/INDA/README.md

 calculate the base `n` logarithm of 1000 (e.g. replace `n` with `2` for base 2).

-#### Exercise 2
+### Exercise 2
 Let T(n) be the time in nanoseconds (1e-9 seconds) to solve a given problem of size n with a certain algorithm.
+As before in [Exercise 1](#exercise-1), assume that the computer performs **1 operation per nanosecond**.

 For each function T(n) and for each time t in the table, give the largest value of n, for which the algorithm can solve the problem in time t.
+For example, if we have an algorithm with linear complexity n, and one hour of time, then we can simply count the number of nanoseconds to discover the problem size: 60 minutes * 60 seconds * 1e9 nanoseconds = 3.6e12.

 Use [e-notation](https://en.wikipedia.org/wiki/Scientific_notation#E-notation)
 for large values (e.g. `3e9` instead of `3*10^9` or `3000000000`)